Keywords

 Indian agriculture, Agricultural risk, Uncertainty analysis, Social entropy, Complexity & chaos, Social-ecological systems, Climate variability, Livelihood resilience, Market volatility, Policy uncertainty, Ecological stressors, Smallholder farmers, West Bengal field study,Crop insurance, Farmer Producer Organizations (FPOs), Contract farming, Livelihood diversification,Artificial Neural Networks (ANN), Fuzzy Cognitive Maps (FCM), Analytic Hierarchy Process (AHP)

-Determinants of Farmers Uncertainty
+Determinants of Farmer's Uncertainty

 authored by: Sankar Kumar Acharya & Abhishek Roy